zazazabo/nasa-injector/README.md

 be pointing at other processes page tables and thus other processes PFNs.
 This project also does not spoof return addresses so everytime the CPU executes the internal module it is leaving return addresses on the stack which do not land inside of legit modules text sections.
 Simply APC's will catch this and BattlEye already does this.

-You can also create ranges of executable memory given the page tables of a process.
+You can also construct a view of executable memory given the page tables of a process.
 If there is executable pages outside of a loaded modules .text sections they can become apparent easily.
 Since the CPU is constantly executing the cheat it is unlikely that it will be paged to disk.